Terabit-Ethernet/dcPIM/implementation/README.md

 Running the experiments at first time may take extra ~16 mins for cloning repository.
 When running the script second time, please ignore the warning/error due to cloning repositiory again.
 The experiment itself may take ~10 mins.

+### Getting Baseline Results (Optional)
+In case, you are interested in getting results of baseline(eg. TCP and DCTCP).
+You can use this [repo](https://github.com/qizhe/tcp_baseline) and follow README to reproduce results.

 ## Cornell Clusters

 If you are using Cornell clusters, you need to do following changes: